Operational pitfalls to strategy execution

 4. Fading communication

-Often organizations do communicate strategies at launch events, but the amount of information provided and communication fades rapidly over time.
-A typical problem in many organizations is to have too many focus areas, corporate priorities, objectives and strategic projects.
-Management teams may have been preparing strategies for weeks and therefore might remember most of it, but employees hear it once.
-People get confused and consequently they feel that communication is not good enough.
+Many organizations communicate strategies at launch events, but over time, the communication diminishes.
+A common problem is having too many focus areas, priorities, objectives, and strategic projects.
+Management teams may spend weeks preparing strategies and remember most of them, but employees hear the strategy once.
+This causes confusion and leads to the perception that communication is inadequate.

-Only a few organizations have strategies condensed in easy-to-understand documents that are readily available to employees.
-A typical case is having a 200+ page PowerPoint strategy hidden somewhere in the management folders.
-Without having access to written material, it is simply not possible to digest a strategy.
+Few organizations condense their strategies into easy-to-understand documents that are readily available to employees.
+A typical case involves a 200+ page PowerPoint strategy hidden in management folders.
+Without access to written material, it’s impossible for employees to fully grasp the strategy.

-Because the strategy execution is a series of actions, a kick-off meeting info is not enough.
-Only continuous communication and effort to maintain new habits will result in permanent change.
-Usually, only a fraction of employees are involved with strategy execution.
-Consequently, without continuous communication of achievements, most people don’t know if strategic plans are progressing.
+Because strategy execution consists of ongoing actions, a single kick-off meeting is insufficient.
+Only continuous communication and effort to instill new habits will lead to lasting change.
+Typically, only a fraction of employees are involved in executing the strategy.
+Without ongoing communication about progress, most employees remain unaware of whether strategic plans are advancing.

 Strategy is what people do – what do you want your people to do?